EliteTrials/UT2004-TrialGroup/README.md

 TrialGroup
 ==========

 A trials mode for Assault on UT2004.
-First released on 2010.
+First released in 2010.